Namal Rajapaksa: Early life and family

-Involvement in murder and torture of Wasim Thajudeen

-Wasim Thajudeen was a Sri Lankan rugby union player who played for Havelock Sports Club and the national team.
-Thajudeen was killed in a car crash on 17 May 2012 which was initially pronounced to be an accident but is currently being investigated as a murder.
-It has been reported that Namal Rajapaksa may be involved in the murder, due to Thajudeen having been in conflict with a 'young politician', likely Namal Rajapaksa, of the Rajapaksa administration over the acquisition of the Havelock Sports Club.
-There are also credible claims that rivalry over a woman prompted Namal Rajapaksa to order members of the Presidential Security Division (PSD) to abduct, torture and murder Thajudeen.
-Namal Rajapaksa has denied all allegations against him, enjoying the impunity granted by his father, Mahinda.

 Sporting career

-Rajapaksa played rugby for S. Thomas' College representing the school in all age groups - under 9s, 13s, 15s and 17s.
-In 2000 he led the Sri Lanka national under 16 team.
+Rajapaksa played rugby for S. Thomas' College, representing the school at all age groups: under 9s, 13s, 15s and 17s.
+In 2000, he led the Sri Lankan national under 16 team.
 Rajapaksa first played for the school's senior team in 2002 and captained the 1st XV team in 2005.
 He also led the Sri Lanka under 19 team in 2004.

-When he joined Cardiff University he played in the university's rugby team from 2005 to 2006.
+When he joined Cardiff University, he played in the university's rugby team from 2005 to 2006.
 He also played for City University London from 2006 to 2009.
-In 2009 he first played for the Navy SC, who he captained in 2010–11.
-In 2010 Rajapaksa was invited to play for the Sri Lanka national rugby union team and in 2013 was appointed the team's captain, a position he retained until he retired from competitive rugby in July 2014.
+In 2009, he first played for the Navy SC, who he captained in 2010–2011.
+In 2010, Rajapaksa was invited to play for the Sri Lanka national rugby union team and in 2013 was appointed the team's captain, a position he retained until he retired from competitive rugby in July 2014.

 Political career

-Rajapaksa contested the 2010 parliamentary election as one of the United People's Freedom Alliance's candidates in Hambantota District and was elected to Parliament.
-Rajapaksa's father was an MP for Hambantota District for 16 years before becoming president in 2005.
-It is widely believed that Rajapaksa is being groomed to succeed his father.
-Rajapaksa is often seen at state events and is the chief guests at ceremonies inaugurating new roads, bridges, schools and other government buildings.
-Although Rajapaksa holds no government position, he has made numerous official foreign trips, sometimes accompanying his father.
-In January 2011 Rajapaksa led a parliamentary delegation to Libya and met with Muammar Gaddafi.
-Rajapaksa has also made official trips to United Nations Headquarters (September 2010), Nepal (March 2011), Palestine (February 2012), Japan (March 2012), South Korea (April 2012), US (May 2012), China (May 2013) and Australia (June 2013).
+Rajapaksa contested the 2010 parliamentary election as one of the United People's Freedom Alliance's candidates in the Hambantota District and was elected to Parliament.
+Rajapaksa's father had been an MP for the Hambantota District for 16 years before he was elected president in 2005.

+Many believed that Rajapaksa was being groomed to succeed his father as president.
+Rajapaksa was often seen at state events and was chief guest at several ceremonies inaugurating new roads, bridges, schools and other government buildings.
+Although Rajapaksa held no government position at the time, he made numerous official foreign trips, sometimes accompanying his father.
+In January 2011, Rajapaksa led a parliamentary delegation to Libya and met with Muammar Gaddafi.
+Rajapaksa also made official trips to the United Nations Headquarters (September 2010), Nepal (March 2011), Palestine (February 2012), Japan (March 2012), South Korea (April 2012), the United States (May 2012), China (May 2013) and Australia (June 2013).
 Rajapaksa also led Hambantota's unsuccessful bid to host the 2018 Commonwealth Games.
 Rajapaksa was a key figure of his father's unsuccessful 2015 presidential campaign.
 He was accused by many for his father's downfall and the misuse of public funds.